andr-ew/ndls/README.md

 ![grid & arc documentation image](lib/doc/ndls_128.png)

-the grid is split in two halves with two blocks of controls mapped to four tracks of softcut. rows 1-4 control tracks 1-4, rows 5-8 also control tracks 1-4.
+the grid is split in two halves with two blocks of [metaparams](#metaparams) mapped to four tracks of softcut. rows 1-4 control tracks 1-4, rows 5-8 also control tracks 1-4.

 see [here](lib/doc/alternate_grid_sizes.md) for alternate grid layouts (64, midigrid, 256)